Regulations on Safe Management of Hazardous Chemicals in China(2011)

 • The Measures for the Administration of Physical Hazard Identification and Classification for Hazardous Chemicals;

-• The Measures for the Registration of Environmental Administration of Hazardous chemicals for public consultations (issued by MEP);
+• The Measures for the Registration of Environmental Administration of Hazardous chemicals for public consultations (issued by MEP in 2012);

 How to Comply